Cardiac neural crest: Epithelial-mesenchymal transition

-Prior to migration, during a process known as epithelial-mesenchymal transition, there is a loss of cell contact, remodelling of the cytoskeleton and increased motility and interaction with extracellular components in the matrix.
+Prior to migration, during a process known as epithelial-mesenchymal transition (EMT), there is a loss of cell contact, remodelling of the cytoskeleton and increased motility and interaction with extracellular components in the matrix.
 An important step in this process is the suppression of adhesion protein E-cadherin present on epithelial cells to initiate the migration process.
 This suppression mechanism occurs via the growth factor BMP signalling to turn on a transcriptional repressor Smad-interacting protein 1 (Sip1) and marks the beginning of the epithelial-mesenchymal transition.

 Early migration

 During migration, crest cells destined for pharyngeal arches maintain contact with each other via lamellipodia and filopodia.
 Short range local contact is maintained with lamellipodia whilst long range non-local contact is maintained with filopodia.
 During this process, connexin 43 (Cx43) regulates cell interaction by regulating the formation of channels known as gap junctions.
 Impaired Cx43 function in transgenic mice leads to altered coronary artery patterns and abnormal outflow tracts.
 Further gap junction signalling is dependent on a cadherin mediated cell adhesion formed during cross talking with p120 catenin signalling.

 Appropriate outflow tract formation relies on a morphogen concentration gradient set up by fibroblast growth factor (FGF) secreting cells.
 Cardiac crest cells furthest away from FGF secreting cells will receive lower concentrations of FGF8 signalling than cells closer to FGF secreting cells.
 This allows for appropriate formation of the outflow tract.
 Cells located in rhombomeres 3and 5 undergo programmed cell death under signalling cues from semaphorins.
 The lack of cells in this region results in the formation of crest-free zones.

 The process of migration requires a permissive extracellular matrix.
 The enzyme arginyltransferase creates this environment by adding an arginyl group onto newly synthesised proteins during post-translational modification.
-This process aids cells motility and ensures proteins the proteins contained within the actin cytoskeleton is prepped for migration.
+This process aids cells motility and ensures the proteins contained within the actin cytoskeleton is prepped for migration.